- Automotive

 What are the best ways to cool equine facilities?

-To keep horses healthy and comfortable all summer long, invest in effective barn and stable cooling systems.
+To keep horses healthy and safe, invest in effective barn and stable cooling systems.

 Horse barn fans

 Once the air temperature gets above 75° F, fans start to lose their cooling effectiveness for animals.
-Horse stall fans only circulate air, not cool it.
-The cooling effect actually comes from sweating, a natural form of evaporative cooling.
-Circulating air can make sweating more effective, but only up to a point.
+Equine stalls with fans only circulate air, they don’t cool it.
+The cooling effect actually comes from sweating, which just like humans, is a horses natural form of evaporative cooling.
+Circulating air can make sweating more effective, but only up to a certain point.

 A University of Kentucky study confirms that fans have little impact on the air temperature in a barn.
 When researchers attempted to use box fans to direct air either into or out of the stall, the temperature was even hotter – about 3.5° F above outside air temperatures.
 The study concluded that “without an active air conditioning or evaporative cooling system, it is not possible to truly cool a barn or stall with a fan.”

 Misting systems combine fans and water to provide a cooling effect.
 This combination makes misters a better cooling option than barn fans.
-However, misting systems also release a lot of water into the air, which lands on hay and leads to issues with mold and mildew in barns.
-While this helps prevent horse heat stress, barn misting systems can create other health problems by exposing your animals to mold and mildew.
+However, misting systems also release water into the air, which lands on hay, leading to issues with mold and mildew.
+While this helps prevent horse heat stress, barn misting systems can create other health problems with the added humidity and health risks.

 Evaporative cooling is a natural, animal-safe option for equine facilities.
 Portable evaporative coolers, also known as swamp coolers, take in hot air, pass it through water-soaked evaporative media, and then release the cooled air back into the environment.
 This process can reduce air temperatures by up to 30ºF.